Automattic/jetpack/readme.txt

 * Release post: https://wp.me/p1moTy-6Bd

 **Bug fixes**
+* In Jetpack 5.5 we made some changes that created errors if you were using other plugins that added custom links to the Plugins menu.
+This is now fixed.
 * We have fixed a problem that did not allow to upload plugins using API requests.
 * Open Graph links in post headers are no longer invalid in some special cases.